rudenoise/rudenoiseSite/md/swift-linux.md

 language, and Go's tooling, but it has enough of each to be a compelling choice.

-The project is a work-in-progress so the mailing lists have been very useful, and welcoming.
+Swift on Linux is a work-in-progress so the mailing lists have been very useful, and welcoming.

 There isn't much to compete with Go-routines' concurrency or async